redhat-developer/odo/docs/proposals/odo-deploy.md

 ### Devfile

-For the initial implementation, we could use devfile v2.0.0 and capture basic outer-loop information as `metadata` on the devfile. `odo` could look for  specific keys, while other tools like Che could ignore them.
+For the initial implementation, we could use devfile v2.0.0 and capture basic outer-loop information as `attributes` on the devfile. `odo` could look for  specific keys, while other tools like Che could ignore them.

 For example:
 ```
-metadata:
+attributes:
- dockerfile: <URI>
+ build-dockerfile: <URI>
  deployment-manifest: <URI>
 ```